 - 1. A simple 2-dimensional scheme - 2.
-An interactive parameterisation, based on the Wesely scheme, which deposits from throughout the boundary layer

-The 2D scheme only requires changes to the UKCA chemistry scheme specification module, as well as a hand-edit

-The Interactive scheme also requires changes to two UKCA routines
+An interactive parameterisation, based on the Wesely scheme, which deposits from throughout the boundary layer - The 2D scheme only requires changes to the UKCA chemistry scheme specification module - The Interactive scheme also requires changes to two UKCA routines